MISP/x_old_misp_docker/README.md

 * Creation of the MySQL database
 * Generation of the admin PGP key

+# Optional NGINX config

+Included is an optional Docker Compose file 'docker-compose-nginx.yml' to spin up a reverse proxy to sit in front of MISP.

+## Config
+* add your "*.crt" and "*.key" files to the ./misp-proxy/ssl folder If not implementing SSL (not recommended) then simply comment out the appropriate lines in the "./misp-proxy/default.conf" file.
+* Update "server_name" in default.conf file (will implement ENVIRONMENT VARIABLE in the future)

 # Building your image

 ## Fetch files